 - Published in the book TIMAF Information Management Best Practices – Volume 1, November 2010.

-- Full eBook version available for purchase at the TIMAF Library.
+- More info and full eBook version available for purchase from TIMAF.

 - A more complete case study of the Knowledge Transfer Toolkit approach used at Telstra.

 - Acrobat document on this site, May 2009.